rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/create-software-packages/builds/_index.md

 systems and QA processes.

 ## Build Strategies
-rapyuta.io builds ROS and non-ROS packages using various build strategies.
+rapyuta.io builds as source code and docker build strategies.
-The ***Build Engine*** selects an appropriate build strategy based on whether the package contains a git repository with Dockerfile or without it or a docker image.

-The goal of each build strategy is to generate a running docker container at the end of the package creation process.
+The goal of each build strategy is to generate a running docker container at the end of the build creation process.

 You may analyse [build logs](/developer-guide/tooling-automation/logging/build-logs/) for debugging build failures.
 In the case of source code and Dockerfile